-Qualifying Low Income Customer: A customer who provides documentation of current enrollment in at least one of the following programs: Home Energy Assistance Program (HEAP); Medicaid; Supplemental Nutrition Assistance Program (SNAP); Supplemental Security Income (SSI); Temporary Assistance - Family Assistance (FA); Temporary Assistance-Safety Net Assistance (SNA); United States Veterans Administration - Veteran's Pension or Veteran's Surviving Spouse Pension.
+Qualifying Low Income Customer: A customer who provides documentation of enrollment in at least one of the following programs: Low Income Home Energy Assistance Program (LIHEAP); Medicaid; Supplemental Nutrition Assistance Program (SNAP); Supplemental Security Income (SSI); Temporary Assistance for Needy Family Assistance (FA); Safety Net Assistance - Public Assistance; United States Veteran's Disability Pension or Veteran's Surviving Spouse Pension or Child Health Plus.
+In addition, a customer may also qualify for the low income discount if they can provide documentation of proof of enrollment in the Federal Lifeline Program or any public assistance program that would qualify under the Federal Lifeline Program.